mrtrumbe/recipo/Baking/Souffle.md

 get close to the right point, check the mixture for doneness often and stop as soon as you reach the stiff peak phase.
 Over-whipped whites will start to leak moisture and aren't as stable as properly whipped whites.

-## The Souffle Dish

-You should cook the souffle in a souffle dish, which is often just called a "souffle", I assume for maximum confusion.
-You cook a souffle in a souffle?
-OK then...

-Getting past the confusing name, this dish is shaped perfectly to help a souffle rise when baking.
-It's straight vertical sides and lip help the souffle go straight up.
-If all goes well, the final product will shoot right out of the top of the dish to staggering heights.

-How you fill the souffle is also important.
-If you overfill the souffle, the souffle won't rise straight up.
-The chicken souffle pictured in this blog post is a good example of this.
-I had more souffle batter than room in my souffles and overfilled them to avoid waste.
-The end result was an explosion out of the top of the dish, rather than the controlled, vertical rise more typical of the perfect souffle.
-The souffle fluffed up and tasted fine, but if you are going for perfection, fill to under the lip of the souffle.